nfotinakes/trichopedia/docs/about/peru.md

 <hr>

-Trichocereus Peruvianus is another species of cactus that is referred to under the umbrella of "San Pedro."
+Trichocereus peruvianus is another species of cactus that is referred to under the umbrella of "San Pedro."
 T. peruvianus is native to Peru and is sometimes referred to as "Peruvian Torch."

 <div class="infobox">
-<div class="infobox-title">Trichocereus Peruvianus</div>
+<div class="infobox-title">Trichocereus peruvianus</div>
 <div class="infobox-image">
 <img src="./peru.jpg" alt="peruvianus" width="200">